sarahmargi45/sarahmargi45/README.md

 ## Hi there 👋
+My name is Sarah and this is my first attempt at creating my own repository with README.md

 <!--
 **sarahmargi45/sarahmargi45** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.